Run server-side script

 The **Run server-side script** step will run the specified script (e.g. "filename.ps1") on the DeployR server in the context of the service account.
 It will receive the list of task sequence variables currently set on the client, and it can return back additional values that can be added to the task sequence environment.

 The script itself must be located in the "Scripts" folder in the configured content location.
-By default, this location would be C:\ProgramData\2Pint Software\DeployR\Scripts. &#x20;
+IE "DeployR Content Location\scripts".
+By default, this location is C:\ProgramData\2Pint Software\DeployR\Scripts.
+Note, most of the time, organizations change the default, so if you're unsure where your DeployR Content location is, you can always confirm in the DeployR Configuration Editor:

 An example script named "SampleServerScript.ps1" can be found in the "Tools" folder in the installation path, e.g. C:\Program Files\2Pint Software\DeployR\Tools.
 This example shows how to receive specific task sequence variables as named parameters, in this case a variable named "HardwareHash", and how extra parameters can be processed to get or act on the full list: